Paper Doll & Real Simple Organize Dorm Rooms: SUPER-EXTENDED Edition

 REVEAL HIDDEN STORAGE

 These sturdy bed risers with outlets and USB chargers let you reveal the possibilities of under-bed storage, from nylon duffel bags for corralling bedding and towels to storage tubs for off-season clothes.
-(Available at Bed, Bath & Beyond, Amazon, and most big box stores, usually around $30.)
+(Available at Amazon, and most big box stores, usually around $40.)
 The risers come in a variety of styles, but none are what you’d call fashion-forward, so also consider a long bed-skirt if you want to keep your bed high and at the height of fashion.

 OVER-THE-DOOR ISN’T JUST FOR SHOES ANYMORE

-Over-the-door shoe organizers keep your kicks (that’s apparently what they call sneakers these days!) from crowding a tiny dorm wardrobe’s floor, but the concept works for everything from hair care products to cleaning supplies to lingerie.
-(StockItPockets.com, $25)
+Over-the-door shoe organizers keep your kicks (that’s apparently what they call sneakers these days!) from crowding a tiny dorm wardrobe’s floor, but the concept works for everything from hair care products to cleaning supplies to lingerie

 FOCUS ON PRIME REAL ESTATE

 When there’s no room for a bedside table, keep everything you use (or should use) close at hand.
-Store your phone, tablet, glasses, tissues, highlighters, and spare notebooks in the unused space hugging your bed with any of a wide variety of bedside storage caddies (Bed Bath & Beyond, in-store only; Wayfair) or a Whitmor Bedskirt Organizer (Amazon), all around $20.
+Store your phone, tablet, glasses, tissues, highlighters, and spare notebooks in the unused space hugging your bed with any of a wide variety of bedside storage caddies.
+Check Wayfair for this colorful option, or Amazon for longer options, like the Whitmor Bedskirt Organizer, both around $20.

 Don’t waste the space on the top of your mini-fridge.
-Let a Mini Fridge Caddy (Honey-CanDo.com or Amazon, about $18) hug your fridge to give you space for dishes and cutlery, and use that prime real estate for a milk crate storage box (Walmart) with hanging file rails to store papers or use as a snack pantry.
+Let a Mini Fridge Caddy for about $19) hug your fridge to give you space for dishes and cutlery, and use that prime real estate for a milk crate storage box (Walmart) with hanging file rails to store papers or use as a snack pantry.
 (You might be able to create your own version; Paper Mommy and I were more inclined to shop than sew.)

 MAKE (THE MOST OF) YOUR BED

 Keeping the peace means never having to worry about roommates keeping you awake.
-Zip up into a private room within a room to shade light and muffle sound with the Privacy Pop Bed Tent.
-(PrivacyPop.com or Amazon, around $130.)
+Zip up into a private room within a room to shade light and muffle sound with the Privacy Pop-up Bed Tent, usually under $100.

 GROUP LIKE WITH LIKE